Nintendo 3DS: Nintendo eShop

 Nintendo eShop is the Nintendo 3DS's online software distribution service.
 Launched in June 2011, the eShop provides downloadable retail and download-only Nintendo 3DS titles, Virtual Console titles, and various applications and videos.
 It also allows users to purchase downloadable content (DLC) and automatically download patches for both physical and downloadable games.
 All content obtained from Nintendo eShop is attached to a Nintendo Network ID but can only be used in one system.
 Background downloading is possible via SpotPass, while playing games or in sleep mode.
 Up to ten downloads can be queued at a time and their status can be checked on the Home Menu.
-The Nintendo eShop supports simple user software reviews.
-Users can submit a review with "stars" ranging from one to five, representing its quality in a crescent order, and categorize software by whether it is suitable for hardcore or more casual players.
-User reviews can only be submitted after using the software for at least one hour.

 Certain Latin American and Caribbean countries, which feature a more limited eShop, had their systems closed in July 2020.
-Countries in the region with the full eShop and the rest of the world are currently unaffected until March 2023.
+Countries in the region with the full eShop and the rest of the world were unaffected.

 It was later announced on February 15, 2022, that support for Nintendo eShop for the Nintendo 3DS for the rest of the world would be discontinued in late March 2023 (this was confirmed to be March 27, 2023), with the ability to add credit cards ceasing by May 23, 2022, followed by the inability to add funds by August 29, 2022.